 The Northwest Trolls around Washington

-The grandeur of the Pacific Northwest’s outdoors is rooted in environmental story, and Danish environmental artist Thomas Dambo debuted an immensely whimsical art project in 2023 to depict it, “Northwest Trolls: Way of the Bird King”.
+The grandeur of the Pacific Northwest’s outdoors is rooted in environmental story, and Danish environmental artist Thomas Dambo debuted a whimsical art project in 2023 to depict it:“Northwest Trolls: Way of the Bird King”.
 It features six giant, mythical, hand-built troll sculptures found around Washington, fashioned entirely out of recycled materials, and specifically to amplify the connections of cultural heritage between the Coast Salish tribe communities and Danish/Scandanavian traditions.
 These connections tell mythical tales with themes of protecting nature and honoring our lands and waterways.

 Thomas Dambo's Trolls

 Special thanks for this project goes to the Scan Design Foundation for managing the collaborative effort with funding, media, and site partners.
-Because the trolls are located on traditional Coast Salish territories, the project was made possible with support from the Muckleshoot and Snoqualmie tribes.
+The trolls reside on traditional Coast Salish territories, and the project was made possible with support from the Muckleshoot and Snoqualmie tribes.
+The lore behind our PNW trolls is that they are visiting to help guide us back to respecting the land.
+You can find tons of information on NWTrolls.org.

 Best Way to Visit the Northwest Trolls

 The six trolls can be found in Issaquah, Bainbridge Island, Ballard, Seattle, Vashon Island, with Portland being the furthest one out.
 Bellevue, Washington makes the ideal, centrally located base camp city for tackling this adventure.
-The installation is intended for the public to enjoy for at least three years, so be sure to visit them before they disappear as magically as they arrived.
+The installation is intended for the public to enjoy, inspiring curiosity and contemplation.

 Renting a car makes it a fun road trip adventure as you head out from Bellevue on your troll hunting adventure.
 You can stock up on food and snacks at the local delis and coffee or tea at cafes in the mornings and return to relax and savor the culinary allures around town in the evenings.